TwinkleM97/my-microblog-app/README.md

 ##  Running the App Locally (Without Docker)

-If you prefer to run the Flask app directly on your local machine:
+If you prefer to run the Flask app on your local machine directly:

 ### Step 1: Set up a virtual environment
 ```bash